mozilla/taar-lite/docs/GraphRepresentation.md

 3. Apply the recommendation selection treatment to the treated graph to produce the __recommendation graph__.

-Note that, in cases where the graph is directed, edges do not necessarily run both ways.
-In other words, we allow for a treatment to produce a graph in which A is related to B but B is not related to A, for example if it removes edges whose weight falls below a threshold.
-However, since the relation of being coinstalled is symmetric, the initial coinstallation graph is undirected.

 A relational graph has an associated __adjacency matrix__ $C$, in which rows and columns are indexed by add-ons (graph vertices), and entry $C_{ij}$ contains the weight for edge $(i,j)$